Intertel

 Intertel is a high-IQ society founded in 1966 that is open to those who have scored at or above the 99th percentile, or the top one percent, on a standardized test of intelligence.
 It has been identified as one of the notable high-IQ societies established since the late 1960s with admissions requirements that are stricter and more exclusive than Mensa.

 History

 Intertel is open to those who have scored at or above the 99th percentile, or the top one percent, on a standardized test of intelligence.
 It has been identified as one of the notable high-IQ societies established since the late 1960s with admissions requirements that are stricter and more exclusive than Mensa.

+Statistical research validates the robustness of Intertel’s admissions criteria to correctly identify IQ at the 99th percentile, while raising questions about whether it is possible for high-IQ societies to accurately measure intelligence beyond this percentile threshold.

 Intertel was founded in 1966 by Ralph Haines, following the example of Mensa founders Roland Berrill and Lancelot Ware, who wanted to create an association adapted to the gifted needs without any specific restriction of admission (with the exception of a minimum IQ).
-Intertel thus became the second oldest organization of this kind, Mensa being the first.
+Intertel thus became the second-oldest organization of this kind, Mensa being the first.

+Intertel members are divided into eight regions, as of 2026: Six regions only cover the U.S. and Canada, one region covers South America, and one "International" region covers the rest of the world.